-When notice of a positive COVID case is received, KUSD will notify via email affected staff and parents/guardians of students who were impacted.
+KUSD will notify via email staff and parents/guardians of students who were exposed to a COVID-positive individual.

-- Those affected/impacted include anyone in a classroom with and/or a close contact to a COVID-positive individual at or during a KUSD activity. - Close contact is defined as being within 3 feet of a COVID-positive individual for 15 minutes or more.
+- Exposure includes anyone in a classroom with and/or a close contact to a COVID-positive individual at or during a KUSD activity. - Close contact is defined as being within 3 feet of a COVID-positive individual for 15 minutes or more.